edgeryders/websites-from-discourse/README.md

 Currently, this website integrates the following dynamic elements:

-* formatted content on the pages incl. images, which can be managed in an external CMS-like system; we use non-public forum posts in the open source forum software [Discourse](https://www.discourse.org/) for this purpose, because our [main website](https://edgeryders.eu/) is made with Discourse
+* **Formatted content.** The content blocks incl. images used on the various pages can be managed in an external CMS-like system.
+We use non-public, wiki-type posts in the open source forum software [Discourse](https://www.discourse.org/) for this purpose, because our [main website](https://edgeryders.eu/) is made with Discourse.
+Each text block maps to one topic in Discourse, and each translation of that text block to one post in that topic.
+The mapping is defined in [`data/discourse_sources.yml`](https://github.com/edgeryders/ngi-forward-platform/blob/master/data/discourse_sources.yml).

 * **Statistics.** The number of topics, posts and users active in a Discourse category.